jitenderchand/iot-socket/README.md

 - You should aim to spend between 3 to 4 hours on the exercise
 - Return the solution or make it available to us upon completion
-- Please do not mention BeamTrail in your solution or repository name

 ## Minimum Technical Requirements